MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 > [!IMPORTANT]
 > Subscriptions in the **Sandboxes** management group should not have direct connectivity to the landing zone subscriptions.
 Avoid connecting sandbox subscriptions to production workloads and to any non-production environments that mirror production environments.

 The following diagram illustrates two potential options.
-Option A does not include the **Decommissioned** and **Sandbox** management groups, while option B does.
+Option A doesn't include the **Decommissioned** and **Sandbox** management groups, while option B does.

 ![Diagram that shows the Decommissioned and Sandboxes management groups on the same level as the Platform and Landing Zones management groups.](./media/isv-landing-zone/isv-decommissioned-management-group.png)